 The researchers in this study conclude “whether it is manufacture or hobby, using any kind of heavy metal or pesticide likely will result in some exposure, and possibly reduce fertility.”

-The PON1 Connection to Pesticides and Fertility
+The PON1 Connection to Pesticides and Infertility

 The research list on pesticides, herbicides, and other xenoestrogens is very long and convincing.
+The high concentration of heavy metals in agriculture is especially alarming.
 Men working in agricultural regions and greenhouses which use pesticides have higher concentrations of common pesticides in their urine and a 60% decrease in sperm concentrations.

-People with numerous variants in the PON1 gene may have even more trouble detoxifying these chemicals and require more nutritional strategies including calcium, vitamin E, B1, B2, B5, B6, selenium, omega 3 fatty acids, high-quality olive oil, polyphenols, naringenin, quercetin and moderate exercise.
+People with variants in the PON1 gene may have even more trouble detoxifying these chemicals and require more nutritional strategies including calcium, vitamin E, B1, B2, B5, B6, selenium, omega 3 fatty acids, high-quality olive oil, polyphenols, naringenin, quercetin and moderate exercise.

 Numerous medications have been linked to infertility, however, it is reversible once stopping the drugs.
-These include anabolic steroids, antiandrogens, antibiotics, antiepileptics, antihypertensives, anti-inflammatory 5-ASA, antimalarials, antimetabolites, anti-oestrogens, anti-progestins, antipsychotics, antischistosomal, corticosteroids, testosterone, H2 blockers, anaesthetics, methadone, NSAIDs (Tylenol, Aspirin etc.), Cox-2 inhibitors.
+These include anabolic steroids, antiandrogens, antibiotics, antiepileptics, antihypertensives, anti-inflammatory 5-ASA, antimalarials, antimetabolites, anti-oestrogens, anti-progestins, antipsychotics, antischistosomal, corticosteroids, testosterone, H2 blockers, anaesthetics, methadone, NSAIDs (Advil, Aspirin etc.), Cox-2 inhibitors.